Go “Nuts” for Spring this Winter

-Luckily most of your shopping list can be found while you’re at your grocery store, making it a one stop shopping experience during your regular trip.
+Luckily most of your shopping list can be found while you’re at your grocery store, making it a one-stop shopping experience during your regular trip.
 Look for and select the bulbs that are the tightest (not bloomed yet) as they will last longer in your home.
 Your vessel can be as simple as a decorative bowl or something more elaborate, with a pedestal for example.

-When you move the bulbs to the new container, do it as if transplanting a plant: the bulbs will need to be removed all together as one unit you put in the new vessel.
+When you move the bulbs to the new container, do it as if transplanting a plant: the bulbs will need to be removed altogether as one unit you put in the new vessel.
 You will find the roots to be packed and easy to remove in one piece.
 Start with the tallest group of bulbs, and place those in the center of the container.
 Follow with the other containers of bulbs, placing the lower ones either around the border, or arranged around the first group.
-Once you have transferred your bulbs, back fill with some rich potting soil and secure by patting the soil to hold the bulbs in place.
+Once you have transferred your bulbs, backfill with some rich potting soil and secure by patting down the soil to hold the bulbs in place.
 Add a decorative small rock or two if you like, then place strips of moss until the soil is no longer visible.

 Now let’s go nuts!
 Take a handful of nuts and place them in a cluster by the rim of the vessel in multiple places.
 (Imagine groups of rocks gathered amongst the moss.)
 This adds an extra organic and natural look to your arrangement.
 Lastly, take birch branches about 12 to 15 inches long and push them through the moss into the soil until they hold firm.
-Feel free to explore all of the resources in your garden and use them in unusual ways as an alterative for your birch branches if not available.
+Feel free to explore all of the resources in your garden and use them in unusual ways as an alternative for your birch branches if not available.

 Keep in mind that there may be no drainage in your new vessel (like the one I’ve used), so watering should be minimal: about 1 cup no more than once a week.
 However, the more you water the faster they will bloom.
 You can place this arrangement in direct sunlight until the flowers begin to open; when that happens, take the plants out of direct sunlight to prolong the bloom.